SolaceProducts/pubsubplus-pks-quickstart/README.md

 **Hint:** You may skip the rest of this step if not using Harbor or other private Docker registry.
 The free PubSub+ Standard Edition is available from the [public Docker Hub registry](//hub.docker.com/r/solace/solace-pubsub-standard/tags/ ), the image reference is `solace/solace-pubsub-standard:<TagName>`.

-To get the PubSub+ event broker Docker image URL, go to the Solace Developer Portal and download the Solace PubSub+ software event broker as a **docker** image or obtain your version from Solace Support.
+To get the PubSub+ EBS Docker image URL, go to the Solace Developer Portal and download the Solace PubSub+ EBS as a **docker** image or obtain your version from Solace Support.

-| PubSub+ Standard<br/>Docker Image | PubSub+ Enterprise Evaluation Edition<br/>Docker Image
+| PubSub+ EBS Standard<br/>Docker Image | PubSub+ EBS Enterprise Evaluation Edition<br/>Docker Image
 | :---: | :---: |
 | Free, up to 1k simultaneous connections,<br/>up to 10k messages per second | 90-day trial version, unlimited |
 | [Download Standard docker image](http://dev.solace.com/downloads/ ) | [Download Evaluation docker image](http://dev.solace.com/downloads#eval ) |